-Students are paired with a dedicated mentor who will advise, guide and coach them in their interests and career ambitions.
+Students are paired with a dedicated industry specific mentor who will advise, guide and coach them in their interests and career ambitions.
+Students can apply for bursaries to support them through university or apprenticeships.

-Realising Opportunities promoting fair access to top Russel Group universities.
+Realising Opportunities - promoting fair access to top Russell Group universities.
 They provide workshops, mentoring and study skills support.
+If students complete the programme they are given a reduced offer to a top university.